code-saturne/code_saturne/INSTALL.md

 For a minimal build of code_saturne on a Linux or Posix system, the requirements are:
 * A C compiler, conforming at least to the C11 standard.
+* A C++ compiler, conforming at least to the C++14 standard.
 * A Fortran compiler, conforming at least to the Fortran 2008 standard.
-* A Python interpreter, with Python version 3.4 or above.
+* A Python interpreter, with Python version 3.4 or above, and the setuptools module.

 For parallel runs, an MPI library is also necessary (MPI-2 or MPI-3 conforming).
 To build and use the GUI, PyQt 4 or 5 (which in turn requires Qt 4 or 5 and SIP)